flashsherlock/fMRIdata/README.md

 ## FFA_STS
 The analysis of right STS and right FFA, including scripts using BlOCK and TENT function.

+## PPI
+Analyze the connectivity between amygdala and FFA/STS

 ## learning
 Stores some of the files and notes during learning.